OpenEnergyPlatform/academy/docs/courses/02_start.md

 ![image](../data/img/02_contact.JPG)

 The response is not automated and thus not immediate.
 Please wait until you receive an invitation to the github group.

+We collected a few links to GitHub and git basics [here](https://openenergyplatform.github.io/academy/courses/05_ontology/#3-github-and-git-basics) for your first steps.

 ---